 โWe thought Toto meant easy,โ sighs owner Lisa. โCairns are more like tiny, furry CEOs.โ

-Why Cairns Captivate the Right Owners
+Why Cairns Captivates the Right Owners

 For all their quirks, these dogs shine when:

-- Given jobs (e.g., agility courses, scent games).
+- Give jobs (e.g., agility courses, scent games).

 - Socialized early with kids (they tolerate toddlers but prefer older children).